SandunBuddhika/AdsSystem/README.md

         new AdsInitializer.GoogleIds("123", "123", "123", "123", "123", "123"));
 ```

-Don't forget to set app id in the AndroidManifest.xml
+Don't forget to set app ids in the AndroidManifest.xml

 * Step 4